1 May 2020

 That Fourcast Crash Bug

 If you’ve upgraded from Fourcast v0.6 to v0.7 and Fourcast is set to load your Home Location on launch; OR Fourcast is set to load the previously viewed location on launch The app will crash on launch.
+To fix this (without having to wait for v0.8), uninstall and reinstall the app – really sorry!

 15 December 2012